1. Making a complaint

 If you are still not satisfied after our Stage One investigation, you can request an independent review by a senior officer.

 Your request must be made within 3 months of the resolution of the Stage One complaint.
 We will complete a Stage Two review within 15 working days and send you a final response.
+We may extend this time if the investigation is complex.

 Before we carry out a Stage Two review, you will need to explain to us in writing why you are not satisfied and why you are requesting a review.
 You should provide evidence of error or inaccuracies in our findings, evidence of factually incorrect statements and any evidence that might have a material impact on the Stage One response.